 - Tap and hold the automation button, then tap Record.
 The button will start flashing to show that it's recording.

 - Perform any of the following actions, and the app will record them in real time: start and stop recordings or change recordings, play or pause videos, open a document or change documents, close the current document, scroll the document or lyrics to a new up/down position, start or stop auto-scrolling, highlight a line of lyrics (by double-tapping the left third of the line), send a MIDI preset, send the layout MIDI presets, start and stop the tempo, play the starting pitch, show or hide the notes, open an app.

 - When you're done recording, tap the flashing automation button to stop.
 Now the button should appear enabled to show that the song has an automation track.

 - To play back your actions, tap the automation button.
 The button will highlight while it's playing, then return to the enabled state when it's done.

 - To add to your automation track, select Record again for the same track; your new actions will be merged into the previously recorded actions.

 - To remove individual events, open the edit window, click an event and click Remove.
 To remove all events and start over, tap and hold the automation button and select Clear from the popup menu.

 - At the end of your longest recording pass, BandHelper will place an End event.
-You can use this to trigger layout actions at the end of a song.
+You can use this to trigger app actions at the end of a song.
 You can manually adjust the timing of the End event as with other events.

-- If your layout does not include the automation button or automation controls, you can still start the automation track from a remote control action or a layout action, but you will need the automation button or automation controls to record or edit automation tracks.
+- If your layout does not include the automation button or automation controls, you can still start the automation track from an app control action, but you will need the automation button or automation controls to record or edit automation tracks.